mayurdb/Docker-/README.md

 # Docker-

-Ubuntu bases docker image for installing specific version of ruby and phantomjs
+Ubuntu based docker image for installing specific version of ruby and phantomjs